zkamdar1/Nebula/README.md

 For any questions or suggestions, please contact [Your Name](mailto:your.email@example.com).

 ---
 Thanks for checking out Nebula!
-We hope you enjoy using this automatic video generator.
+We hope you enjoy using this automati